-The Music Education Division Handbook contains processes, timelines, forms and other information for current Music Education majors.
+The Music Education Academic Area Handbook contains processes, timelines, forms and other information for current Music Education majors.
 It also offers a view of the program for prospective students and other interested individuals.
 The timeline contained in the Handbook may be particularly helpful for individuals seeking information about necessary expectations and procedures for successfully completing the program.

 See the Handbook for specific information.